jryantap/CSCI370-TeamProject/GroupProject/Design-Team/DesignDocumentTemplate.md

 ### 1.3 System Environment

-- The application is going to run on Android with a required system version (API) of 21.
+- The application is going to run on Android with a required system version (API) of 21: Lollipop.

 ## 2 Architectural Design